 You may wish to learn more about your risk for hereditary cancers if you have a strong family history of cancer or if you come from a line of ancestry in a high-risk ethnic group, such as the Ashkenazi Jewish population.
-For them, Genetic Testing For Cancer can make a lot of sense.
+For them, genetic testing for the type of cancer can make a lot of sense.

-Understanding your genetic risk for cancer not only helps you plan for your future health, but also the health of your children or future children.
-As mutations in your DNA have been passed down to you, you will pass the same mutations, and your risk for hereditary cancers, to the next generation if you choose to have children.
+Understanding your genetic cancer risk not only helps you plan for your future health but also the health of your children or future children.
+As mutations in your DNA have been passed down to you, you will pass the same cancer genetics, and your risk for hereditary cancers, to the next generation if you choose to have children.
 A person with a strong family history of certain types of cancers may want to learn if they carry a gene mutation that increases their risk of cancer.

 How Does Genetic Testing for Cancer Work?

 Genetic testing is simple and relatively affordable.
 Your doctor will collect a small blood sample and send it to a laboratory.
-In less than 2 weeks, you should receive your report.
-You can discuss your results with a genetic counselor, who can provide more information about your risk and risks for your children, and talk with you about your next steps.
+In less than 2 weeks, you should receive your test results.
+You can discuss your genetic test results with a genetic counselor, who can provide more information about your risk of cancer and risk assessment for your children and talk with you about your next healthcare steps.

 Most health insurance companies cover 90% of costs for genetic testing, and payment plans may be available for some patients.

 What Can Genetic Testing for Cancer Tell Me?

 If you have a family medical history of breast, ovarian, uterine, or endometrial cancer, your gynecologist might recommend genetic testing for cancer to assess your risk.

 Genetic information can tell you if you carry one or more of the genetic mutations that have been strongly linked to cancer.
 A positive result does NOT tell you that you have cancer or that you definitely will develop cancer.
 It can also help other family members decide if they want to be tested for the gene mutation.
 However, it does mean that you are at an increased risk.